datatrail-jhu/08_data/manuscript/05_unconventional.md

 ### Summary

 In this lesson, we've briefly reviewed a number of different unconventional sources of data.
 These are data sources that are unstructured and not tabular.
 We've provided examples for each type of unconventional data and links to where you may start if you wanted to work with each type of data in R. This lesson is an introduction into these types of data, but is by no means exhaustive.
+To get more practice, it's best to complete the exercise accompanying this lesson, where you'll get practice working with the `tidytext` package and sentiment analysis!

 ### Additional Resources